Bata94/DockerRight/README.md

 If a specific Version is not listed here, eventhough it was released, it might only be a refactor or super minor change, without changes for the user.
 As the development is rapid I might skip the patchnotes for a version!

+### 0.0.11

+- Better logging
+- Fixed a bug where the backup is blocked if only one backup time is defined

 ### 0.0.6